Generic Name: Sotalol hydrochloride

-To minimize the risk of induced arrhythmia, patients initiated or re-initiated on Sotalol hydrochloride tablets (AF) should be placed for a minimum of three days (on their maintenance dose) in a facility that can provide cardiac resuscitation, continuous electrocardiographic monitoring and calculations of creatinine clearance.
+To minimize the risk of induced arrhythmia, patients initiated or re-initiated on Sotalol Hydrochloride Tablets should be placed for a minimum of three days (on their maintenance dose) in a facility that can provide cardiac resuscitation and continuous electrocardiographic monitoring.
+Creatinine clearance should be calculated prior to dosing.
 For detailed instructions regarding dose selection and special cautions for people with renal impairment, see DOSAGE AND ADMINISTRATION.
-Sotalol is also indicated for the treatment of documented life-threatening ventricular arrhythmias and is marketed under the brand name Betapace (Sotalol hydrochloride).
-Sotalol hydrochloride tablets, however, must not be substituted for Betapace AF (Sotalol hydrochloride tablets, USP (AF)) because of significant differences in labeling (i.e. patient package insert, dosing administration and safety information).
+Sotalol is also indicated for the maintenance of normal sinus rhythm [delay in time to recurrence of atrial fibrillation/atrial flutter (AFIB/AFL)] in patients with symptomatic AFIB/AFL who are currently in sinus rhythm and is marketed under the brand name Betapace AF®.
+Sotalol Hydrochloride Tablets are not approved for the AFIB/AFL indication and should not be substituted for Betapace AF® because only Betapace AF® is distributed with a patient package insert that is appropriate for patients with AFIB/AFL.

-Sotalol hydrochloride, is an antiarrhythmic drug with Class II (beta-adrenoreceptor blocking) and Class III (cardiac action potential duration prolongation) properties.
-It is supplied as a white to off-white, capsule-shaped, scored tablet for oral administration.
+Sotalol hydrochloride is an antiarrhythmic drug with Class II (beta-adrenoreceptor blocking) and Class III (cardiac action potential duration prolongation) properties.
+It is supplied as a light-blue, capsule-shaped tablet for oral administration.
 Sotalol hydrochloride is a white, crystalline solid with a molecular weight of 308.8.
 It is hydrophilic, soluble in water, propylene glycol and ethanol, but is only slightly soluble in chloroform.
 Chemically, Sotalol hydrochloride is d,l-N-[4-[1-hydroxy-2-[(1-methylethyl)amino]ethyl]phenyl]methane-sulfonamide monohydrochloride.
 The molecular formula is C12H20N2O3S•HCl and is represented by the following structural formula:

 Sotalol - Clinical Pharmacology